The Impact of Supply Chain Disruptions on Freight Rates in 2021

 How will freight rates change in 2021?

-· Growth in consumer goods volumes particularly in e-commerce and home delivery
+• Growth in consumer goods volumes, particularly driven by e-commerce growth and home delivery

 Truckload Demand in 2021: Capacity shortage will continue

-Trucking capacity is expected to remain tight through 2021.
-Trucking industry still lacks 50,000 truck drivers with carriers struggling to bring drivers back to the market.
-The reasons for this are numerous, however, the slowdown in issuances of new Commercial Driver’s Licenses (CDL) due to the COVID-19pandemic, drivers retiring or exiting during the slowdown, and truck and trailer manufacturing slowing down due to shutdowns, are a few crucial ones.
+Carrier capacity is expected to remain tight through 2021.
+The trucking industry still lacks 50,000 truck drivers, with carriers struggling to bring drivers back to the market.
+Many are asking why is there a truck driver shortage, and the reasons are numerous.
+The slowdown in issuances of new Commercial Driver’s Licenses (CDL) due to the COVID-19 pandemic, drivers retiring or exiting during the slowdown, and truck and trailer manufacturing slowing down due to shutdowns are a few crucial factors contributing to this shipping shortage.

 New driver enrollment at driver schools is expected to improve as the COVID-19 vaccine is distributed, as will manufacturing of tractors and trailers.
-Compared to the previous year, there ere around 100,000 less new CDLs issued to the drivers.
-Additionally, more than 46,000 drivers were put out of service due to drug and alcohol violations, the driver shortage still remains a big issue in the industry.
+Compared to the previous year, there were around 100,000 less new CDLs issued to the drivers, significantly impacting the truck driver growth rate.
+Additionally, more than 46,000 drivers were put out of service due to drug and alcohol violations; the driver shortage still remains a big issue in the industry, highlighting the need for improved driver recruitment and retention strategies.

 A full recovery in truckloads is expected by Q3 2021.
 Truckload capacity is expected to increase more than 5% in 2021, after a 4% decline in 2020.
 The strongest increase is more than 6% for flatbed, but that segment also took the biggest hit in 2020.
-Economists are forecasting an average year-over-year growth rate of 7.8% in industrial production in the second, third and fourth quarters of 2021, with 4.5% growth in 2022.
+Economists are forecasting an average year-over-year growth rate of 7.8% in industrial production in the second, third, and fourth quarters of 2021, with 4.5% growth in 2022.
 Industrial sectors could start improving as soon as the demand for gas, diesel, and jet fuel improves along with aircraft production.
-“Lean Inventories” will compel restocking well into2021, and truckload yields in the industrial sector are expected to increase up to 10%, with LTL yields increasing up to 5% (5).
+“Lean Inventories” will compel restocking well into 2021, and truck freight rates in the industrial sector are expected to increase up to 10%, with LTL yields increasing up to 5%.

-GDP goods transport was up 85%in the third quarter of 2020, which put pressure on local delivery services, and because of this, local delivery accounted for one in three jobs added to the economy in November 2020.
-It was more than half for the entire trucking and warehousing sectors combined (4).
+GDP goods transport was up 85% in the third quarter of 2020, which put pressure on local delivery services, and because of this, local delivery accounted for one in three jobs added to the economy in November 2020.
+It was more than half for the entire trucking and warehousing sectors combined.
+This surge in demand has also led to a delivery driver shortage, further complicating the freight shortage situation.

 What’s Next?